This whipped moisturizer is super easy to make! It requires just two ingredients: dried dandelion flowers and coconut oil, but has so many uses.

 - 1/4 cup of dried dandelion flowers

-and add them to a heat proof glass jar.
+Put the dandelions and coconut oil in a heat proof glass canning jar.
 Set this jar down into a saucepan that contains a few inches of water in the bottom.
 This will create a make-shift double boiler of sorts.

 Set the pan over a medium-low burner for about two hours.
 This indirect heat melts the coconut oil and helps infuse the goodness of the dandelions into it.
 Keep a close eye on everything to make sure the water doesn’t all evaporate out.

-Remove from heat and strain into a small mixing bowl or pitcher while still warm.
+Remove from heat and strain the dandelion infused oil into a small mixing bowl or pitcher while still warm.
 Tuck the strained oil into the refrigerator until firm.

 Using a hand mixer, beat the chilled coconut oil for about five minutes or until it’s light and fluffy.
-I like to leave this moisturizer unscented, but you could add a few drops of skin safe essential oil such as lavender or peppermint, if you’d like.
+I like to leave this moisturizer unscented, but you could add a few drops of skin safe essential oil such as lavender, sweet orange, or peppermint, if you’d like to soften the dandelion scent.

 Spoon into jars and store in a cool place.
 The amounts given should perfectly fill one four-ounce jelly jar.
 It will melt easily, so if you have a warm house, store it in the refrigerator.
 It will harden from the cold, but just let it sit out at room temperature a while before use.